Hahn-Software/HahnCargoSim/README.md

 * When you use the User/Login endpoint, you can pick your own username.
 But the password is always “Hahn”.
 You will get a JWT that can be used to access the other endpoints.
 * With the GenerateFile Enpoint for Grid and Orders you can create more test data.
 But the two enpoints shoud also not be called by your automation process.

 The simulation server should not be changed.
 It is “legacy” on purpose.
-But if you think you found a bug, please let us know.
+But if you think you found a bug, please let us know (best open up an issue here on git).

 The repo also contains a postman collection to test the server endpoints.